sajithJanadara/SSD_Assignment-IT15024114/double_submit_cookie/ReadMe.md

     you can find html page called "form_page_fake.html"  inside the "fake html Pages/Double submit token pattern" folder

-    open this html page in browser that you have used for this application. then press submit button to submit form.
+    open this html page in a browser that you have used for this application. then press submit button to submit form.